comp110-lytle/comp110/site/exercises/one-shot-battleship.md

 ## Part 1.
 Establishing a Secret and Prompting for a Guess -- 30 Points
 First, you'll need to establish a few variables: an `int` for the size of your grid, an `int` for a secret row, and an `int` for a secret column.
 For the purposes of the autograder, hard code your grid size, secret row, and secret column to 4, 3, and 2 respectively.

-Go ahead and prompt the user to guess a row and column as show below.
+Go ahead and prompt the user to guess a row and column as shown below.
 Compare the guesses to the secret variables, to output "Hit!" or "Miss!".

 Additionally, in simple battleship, you would exit if the user gave an invalid input.
 This time around, we will add the ability to re-input a guess if given an invalid input.
 With the help of `while` loops, see if you can continue to prompt the player until they provide a guess that is within the bounds of the size of the grid.
 Here's how your program should perform after this step: